 Saint Dominic's began its long educational tradition in Jersey City as part of the German ethnic parish and school of St. Boniface Roman Catholic Church on First Street.
 German immigration to Jersey City had begun in the 1840s and 1850s and continued in large numbers well into the early twentieth century.
 The non-territorial parish of St. Boniface Church was established during the 1860s to minister to the newly-arrived German-speaking Catholics throughout the city.

 The original academy started with a coeducational grammar school and a much smaller all-girls secondary division.
 The founders, administrators, and teachers were the Sisters of Saint Dominic of Caldwell, who came to New Jersey from Germany by way of New York City.
 The cornerstone for the First Street convent and school building was laid on May 24, 1878, and the academy received its official charter on September 21, 1882.
-The school was enlarged to the east with an addition completed in November 1888.
+The school was enlarged to the east by an addition completed in November 1888.

 In 1915, St. Dominic Academy opened a special annex in a large vacant home at 669 Bergen Avenue between Kensington and Duncan Avenues for its secondary school programs.
 The secondary division students followed one of three different courses: academic, commercial, or stenographic.
 The Academy's lower grades remained on First St. and later became known as St. Boniface R.C.
 School.
 During the 1930s, St. Dominic's operated out of 20 Bentley Avenue.
-On March 7, 1942, the school was removed to its current location on the corner of Duncan Avenue and Hudson (now Kennedy) Boulevard.
+On March 7, 1942, the school was moved to its current location on the corner of Duncan Avenue and Hudson (now Kennedy) Boulevard.

 The school purchased its new premises from the Carteret Club of Jersey City.
-Some of Jersey City's largest homes and most prestigious addresses, such as Jersey City Mayor Frank Hague's luxury apartment building at 2600 Kennedy Boulevard, dominated the neighborhood.
+Some of Jersey City's larger homes and most prestigious addresses, such as Jersey City Mayor Frank Hague's luxury apartment building at 2600 Kennedy Boulevard, dominated the neighborhood.
 During the years that followed, St. Dominic expanded and increased its enrollment at the location.

 At the turn of the twentieth century, social clubs and organizations were at their peak of popularity throughout the United States.
 Local historian Harriet Phillips Eaton claims that approximately 50 clubs began in Jersey City.
-They were mostly sex-segregated social and civic organizations, except when men and women gathered for special occasions and speakers.
+They were sex-segregated social and civic organizations, except when men and women gathered for special occasions and speakers.

 Among the men's clubs were the Crescent Club, Catholic Club, Jersey City Club, New Jersey Club, Elk's Club, and Palma Club.
 Politics was on the agenda at the Hudson County Democratic Society and the Union League.
 Sports enthusiasts joined the Athletic Club, Golf Club, and New Jersey Athletic Club.
 Gun clubs, such as the Carteret Gun Club of Bergen Point (Bayonne), held pigeon shouting, and boating clubs, such as the Orion Rowing and Athletic Association and Hudson Boat Club, were popular.

 In September 1917, after selling the property to Saint Aedan's RC Church for a rectory, it built a more fashionable meeting place on the southeast corner of Duncan Avenue and Hudson (now Kennedy) Boulevard.
-The L-shaped two-story red brick building is elevated from the street for privacy with its main entrance accessed on Duncan Avenue.
-It offered club members a gracious country club-style setting in a mostly residential neighborhood.
-They could avail themselves of bowling alleys, bridge, two outdoor tennis courts prominently placed at the corner of the property (now a parking lot), and a banquet hall.
+The L-shaped two-story red brick building is elevated from the street for privacy; its main entrance is accessed on Duncan Avenue.
+It offered club members a gracious country club-style setting in a residential neighborhood.
+They could avail themselves of bowling alleys, playing bridge, two outdoor tennis courts prominently placed at the corner of the property (now a parking lot), and a banquet hall.
 Here the Lincoln Association met for the 110th anniversary of the birthday of Abraham Lincoln in 1919.

 Across the street from the Carteret Club building between Duncan and Fairview Avenues was the Carteret Garage and the small city park known as the Vorhees Quadrangle.
 During the 1950s, the park was enlarged and renamed in honor of World War II veterans S/Sgt.
 Robert H. Boyd, Lt.
 Walter M. Boyd, and Pfc.
 Joseph McGuiness, who grew up on Duncan Avenue.
 The park was recently renovated by the city in 2015.
 The adjacent Boyd-McGuiness Apartments for senior citizens, ca 1981, takes its name from the park.
 The Carteret Garage carried the name of the men's club into the 1960s.